ctig2015/FS25MapCleaner/README.md

 - Download `FS25MapCleaner_Setup.exe`
 - Double-click it
-- Choose where to install it, including another drive or folder if wanted
-- Choose whether to create a desktop icon
-- Finish setup
-- Open the app from the desktop or Start menu
-- Pick the FS25 `mods` folder
+- will show message on first start up but allow and it will open
-- Scan, choose a map, analyze it, then remove it
+-  browse to the folder where your mods is Scan, choose a map, analyze it, then remove it

 No Python install is needed for the end user.

 ## Main features

 - Simple Windows app
-- Installer with install-location picker
-- Optional desktop shortcut
 - Scans ZIP mods and folder mods
 - Shows probable maps first
 - Lets the user analyze before deleting